What is a Tax Identification Number (TIN)?

 - IRS compiled a directory of federal tax return preparers to help you select the preparers with credentials and select qualifications.

-Additionally, TIN must be on a withholding certificate if the beneficial owner wants to claim the tax treaty benefits & certain exemptions (effectively connected income & certain annuities).
+A TIN must also be on a withholding certificate if the beneficial owner wants to claim tax treaty benefits & certain exemptions.

-A social security number (SSN) is one type of TINs.
-It is issued to individuals by the social security administration, an independent agency of the US govt.
-It allows the taxpayers to seek employment in the United States, to obtain credit with banks and other lenders, and they can file their annual tax returns with the IRS using their SSN.
+A social security number (SSN) is one type of TIN.
+It is issued to individuals by the Social Security Administration, an independent agency of the US government.

-SSN is a national identification number that is used for various purposes.
+An SSN is a national identification number used for various purposes.

-No!
-You CAN NOT use your ITIN instead of SSN.
-An ITIN, or Individual Taxpayer Identification Number, is a tax processing number only available for certain non-resident and resident aliens, their spouses, and dependents who cannot get a Social Security Number (SSN).
+No, you cannot use your ITIN instead of an SSN.
+An ITIN is a tax processing number available for certain non-resident and resident aliens, their spouses, and dependents who cannot get an SSN.